punassuming/z/README.md

 ## Goals

-Over the past 2.5 years I have poured many many hours in to tweaking a refining this script to work with PowerShell.
+Over the past 2.5 years I have poured many many hours in to tweaking and refining this script to work with PowerShell.
 It saves me a great deal of time navigating the file system, which is where I spent a lot of my time and has given me a great oportunity to learn PowerShell at a deeper level.
-There are no unit tests but I wrote the script to save me time and learn PowerShell.
+There are no unit tests, but I wrote the script to save me time and learn PowerShell.
 Enjoy!

 The goal is quite simple, save time typing out the fully qualified path names of frequently accessed directories.